 We are living in times of digital transformation.
 A lot of forms, certificates, deeds and recordkeeping are moving from the physical world to the online digital world.
 This is also true for identification documents: all over the world, the trend is to create electronic versions of the traditional physical ID cards.

 eIDAS is the European Union’s legislation that oversees electronic identification (eID), authentication and trust services for electronic transactions in the EU’s internal market.
-The EU Commission views these services as key enablers for secure cross-border electronic transactions and the central building blocks of the Digital Single Market.
+The EU Commission views these digital identity services as key enablers for secure cross-border electronic transactions and the central building blocks of the Digital Single Market.

 This law is a legal milestone that provides a predictable regulatory environment to enable secure and seamless electronic interactions between businesses, citizens and public authorities.